ElenaGlu/ElenaGlu/README.md

 - 👋 Hi, I’m Elena Glukhova
 - 💞️ I’m interested in Python and backend :)
-- 🔭 I’m currently working on telegram - bot
+- 🔭 I’m currently working on WeatherApp :umbrella:
 - 📫 How to reach me: shishalova310@gmail.com

 <!--